Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 How much weight loss does semaglutide produce?

-In STEP 1, the pivotal Phase 3 obesity trial published in the New England Journal of Medicine (Wilding et al., 2021), semaglutide 2.4 mg weekly produced approximately 14.9% mean weight loss at 68 weeks in adults with obesity, compared with 2.4% for placebo.
+In STEP 1, the pivotal Phase 3 obesity trial (Wilding et al., NEJM 2021), semaglutide 2.4 mg weekly produced ~14.9% mean weight loss at 68 weeks vs ~2.4% for placebo.
 STEP 3 (with intensive behavioural therapy) reported ~16%, and STEP 4 (withdrawal design) showed weight regain after discontinuation.
-The approved Wegovy dose is 2.4 mg once weekly.
+The Wegovy pill (oral semaglutide 25 mg, FDA-approved December 22, 2025) reported ~17% mean weight loss (treatment-policy estimand) and 16.6% in the EU CHMP filing.
+The Wegovy 7.2 mg single-dose pen (CHMP positive opinion May 22, 2026; EU launch expected 2026) reported up to 20.7% mean weight loss — the highest figure across the semaglutide family.

 How does semaglutide work mechanistically?